 in-service inspection (ISI) (inspection en service) Non-destructive examination of structures, systems and/or components, performed to provide information about their current condition and identify any damage, defect or degradation that may have occurred.
 See also periodic inspection. in-service verification (vérification en service) With respect to nuclear criticality safety, periodic verification of the integrity of a neutron absorber system subsequent to installation. in situ experiment (expérience in situ) Neutron multiplication or other nuclear reactivity-determining measurement on a subcritical fissile assembly where protection of personnel against the consequences of a criticality accident is not provided.
-This definition applies to nuclear criticality safety. in vitro bioassay (essai biologique in vitro) See bioassay. in vivo bioassay (essai biologique direct [mesures in vivo]) See bioassay. insider threat (menace interne) An individual with authorized access to a nuclear facility or a means of transportation, who might attempt unauthorized removal or sabotage, or who could aid outsiders to do so. inspection (inspection) For maintenance purposes, an examination, observation, measurement or test undertaken to assess the condition of a structure, system or component.
-OR The process by which CNSC inspectors gather data at the site of a licensed activity and analyze that data, to evaluate whether a licensee is in compliance with the requirements of the regulatory framework.
+This definition applies to nuclear criticality safety. in vitro bioassay (essai biologique in vitro) See bioassay.

+in vivo bioassay (essai biologique direct [mesures in vivo]) See bioassay. insider threat (menace interne) An individual with authorized access to a nuclear facility or a means of transportation, who might attempt unauthorized removal or sabotage, or who could aid outsiders to do so. inspection (inspection) For maintenance purposes, an examination, observation, measurement or test undertaken to assess the condition of a structure, system or component.
+OR A form of compliance verification independently carried out by the CNSC during which it gathers information, analyzes data and records results for the purpose of evaluating whether an activity is in compliance with regulatory requirements.
 Note: The Commission may designate non-CNSC persons as inspectors; IAEA inspection teams may also participate in this process. inspector (inspecteur) A person designated as an inspector under section 29.
 (Source: Nuclear Safety and Control Act) Note: Inspectors lead inspections of licensed activities.
 An inspector may be a CNSC employee or a person otherwise employed under an arrangement with the CNSC.
 OR For safeguards, see International Atomic Energy Agency inspector. install (installer [montage/démontage]) Mount and dismount a radiation device into its measuring position within a location authorized by a licence (part of the licensed activity of servicing, installation and dismantling of devices containing radioisotopes).
 Institute of Nuclear Power Operations (INPO) (Institute of Nuclear Power Operations [INPO]) A not-for-profit organization with the stated mission of promoting the highest levels of safety and reliability in the operation of commercial nuclear power plants.
 INPO was established by the nuclear power industry in 1979. institutional controls (contrôles institutionnels) The control of residual risks at a site after it has been decommissioned.
 Institutional controls can include active measures (those requiring activities on the site such as water treatment, monitoring, surveillance and maintenance) and passive measures (those not requiring activities on the site, such as land use restrictions or markers). instruction (instruction) See training.